Yangcy0126/Yangcy0126.github.io/content/home/workingPapers.md

 How does digital transformation work?
 A perspective on information management and resource allocation.

-The dark side of mitigating risk: Directors’ and officers’ liability insurance and business ethics.

-Interaction between fintech development and energy transition risks: Towards sustainable governance.

 Collateral shocks and corporate risk-taking in China.

 Refinancing, withdrawing and optimal loan structure: An equilibrium approach.

 The dark side of financial digitalization: Corporate digital finance and speculative financial investments.

-Exploring the production-oriented digital transformation in industrial enterprises.